stevejarvis/stevejarvis.github.io/_posts/2015-12-30-nerdsters-new-digs.md

 ---

-This is largely for my own records, since I'm sure to move this again and/or break everything someday, but it'd be helpful for anyone else heading down a similar path.
-Hours ago this site was hosted on GitHub Pages, which is awesome in its own right, but has its own shortcomings.
+This is largely for my own records, since I'm sure to move this again and/or break everything someday, but it'd be helpful for anyone heading down a similar path.
+Hours ago this site was hosted on GitHub Pages, which is awesome in its own right, but has its shortcomings.
 The biggest of which (for me) became the inability to offer SSL with a custom domain.[^1] I easily ignored this for a while, because I wasn't willing to pay for a certificate to secure a simple blog, but now that